- Light-rail transit is safe – as long as everyone obeys warning signs and complies with barriers.

 - Keep children together and away from the tracks until the train stops completely.

 - Cross tracks only at the ends of the platform.

 - Running or horseplay on the platform is dangerous – especially near moving trains.

 - Skateboarding, rollerblading and riding bikes on platforms is not permitted.

 - Wait for other passengers to exit the train before you board.

-- Don't stick arms or legs in the doors to prevent them from closing; just relax and wait for the next train, it's just a few minutes away.
+- Do not stick arms or legs in the doors to prevent them from closing; just relax and wait for the next train, it is just a few minutes away.